ghuertaramos/ENMOD/readme.md

 Once the image is pulled from docker cloud.

-- Set a shortname for the path of your working directory
+- You may set a shortname for the path of your working directory

 ```
 mydata=/home/user/Documents/mydirectory/